codeslash21/Communicate_Data_Findings/README.md

 <div style="font-size:18px">

 Here we take trip records of the Year 2019.
 Our target is to explore the trends and find some interesting facts about the dataset.
-Primarily this dataset records 2.5M indivisual trips and every trip has 15 features.
+Primarily this dataset records 2.5M individual trips and every trip has 15 features.
 We can divide these features into three groups -
 - bike_id, user_type, bike_share_for_all_trip [User related data]
 - start_station_id, start_station_name, start_station_latitude, start_station_longitude, end_station_id, end_station_name, end_station_latitude, end_station_longitude [Stations related information]
 - rental_access_method, start_time, duration_sec, end_time [trip related data]